Job Title: Elementary Secretary

 Reports To: Building Principal

-Work Schedule/FLSA Status: Full-time, 10 month / Non- Exempt
+Work Schedule/FLSA Status: Full-time - 8 hours a day, 10 month / Non- Exempt

 Salary Schedule: This is a negotiated position.
 Wages are administrated consistent with the negotiated agreement.